 There are also additional points to consider if you decide to pursue a middleware integration tool:

-How will you integrate more than 6,000 applications for marketing alone?
-Click to enlarge the MarTech 5000 supergraphic.
+How will you integrate more than 9,000 applications for marketing alone?

-Fortunately, there’s an even better alternative to the limitations of conventional middleware to perform API integrations that are seamless and customized to your specific needs: a General Automation Platform (GAP).
+Fortunately, there’s an even better alternative to the limitations of conventional middleware to perform API integrations that are seamless and customized to your specific needs: a low-code automation platform.

-A GAP handles all your API integration needs across your stack by creating workflows (connected lists of tasks across your stack that a GAP fully automates) that are flexible enough to perform any business task you need, and are accessible enough to let you build them with no coding required.
+A low-code automation platform handles all your API integration needs across your stack by creating workflows (connected lists of tasks across your stack that the platform fully automates) that are flexible enough to perform any business task you need, and are accessible enough to let you build them with no coding required.

 API integrations connect the different components of your tech stack to make them talk to each other and pass data seamlessly.